l4gdev/terraform-aws-control_tower_account_factory/README.md

 AWS Control Tower Account Factory for Terraform (AFT) follows a GitOps model to automate the processes of account provisioning and account updating in AWS Control Tower.
 You'll create an *account request* Terraform file, which provides the necessary input that triggers the AFT workflow for account provisioning.

+## L4G Changes

+Unfortunately, the AWS Team is not accepting pull requests.
+You can consume changes created in this repository.
+We will try to keep it in sync to what AWS folks does.

+### Introduced changes:

+1. Replaced VPC module with the official one `terraform-aws-modules/vpc/aws`
+2. Added a variable `aft_vpc_single_nat_gateway` providing the single nat gateway mode support - to reduce the price
+3. Removed VPC service endpoints
+4. Cleaned up AFT SSM parameters

+Infracost estimate
+---

+OVERALL TOTAL: $39.04

+We still recommend removing nat gateway and disabling event bridge lambda triggers

 For more information on AFT, see [Overview of AWS Control Tower Account Factory for Terraform](https://docs.aws.amazon.com/controltower/latest/userguide/aft-overview.html)

 ## Getting started